plotdb/datadom/doc/spec.md

-# datadom spec
+# Datadom Specification

-`datadom` is a JSON / DOM pair that can be converted from one to each other.
+`Datadom` is a JSON / DOM pair that can be converted from one to each other.

+## Definition

 For basic DOM elements, this is trivial.
 Yet we added the concept of `custom element` and thus additional care must be taken to implement it.

 While it's possible to simply let web component to handle custom element concept, it brings some limitation about DOM hierarchy and global CSS.
 Thus datadom defines its own spec about custom element, and handle it manually.

-## data part
+### Data Part

-JSON object which can be converted to / from a DOM tree.
-Following is the member of each node in json:
+Data part of Datadom is a JSON object which can be converted to / from a DOM tree.
+Following are all fields of it:

  - `type` - node type. such as `tag`, `custom`, `text`
     - `tag` - markup language tags